chromedp/pdlgen/README.md

 `chromedp-gen` retrieves the [`browser_protocol.json`][4] and [`js_protocol.json`][5]
-files from the [Chromium source tree][6] and generates a `har.json` protocol defintion [from the HAR spec][7].
+files from the [Chromium source tree][6] and generates a `har.json` protocol definition [from the HAR spec][7].
 By default, these files are cached in the `$GOPATH/pkg/chromedp-gen` directory and periodically updated (see below).

 ### Code Generation